 Worst to First Jerseys: The Anaheim Ducks

 This installment of the Worst to First Jerseys features the Anaheim Ducks, and part of this series is hosting the full posts on a blog of the team that’s being featured.
-The full version of this post is on the blog Battle of California.
-You can check it out by clicking here.
-And much thanks to Nick and Jer from Battle of California for hosting this post.
+The full version of this post was originally posted on the blog Battle of California, but is now also here below.
+You can check it out at Battle of California by clicking here.

 Do you want your team featured?
 I’ll be contacting blogs for each team throughout the year, so keep a look out for it.
 Or, let me know which blog I should be contacting for your favourite team.
 For now, here’s a preview of my post about the Ducks: